Post-secondary Enrollment Option (PSEOP)

 All applicants who submit completed application materials will receive written notice of their status shortly after they are reviewed.
 Approved applicants will be notified in writing of the next steps of the admission process and will receive written instructions to contact Kent State University.
 Newly accepted PSEOP students are required to attend a mandatory new student orientation in August.

 While Kent State University is committed to providing all persons access to its programs and facilities without regard to ethnicity, religion, gender, age, sexual orientations, national origin or disability, Kent State University is not obligated to accept all students desiring admission into this program.
 Kent State reserves the right to deny admission based on one or more of the PSEOP program admission guidelines, space limitations, or deadlines.

 There are several ways in which you can obtain an application:

 - Download the application from the Dual Enrollment website.
-See "2013-2014 PSEOP Application".
+See "2014-2015 PSEO Application".

-- Students can request that the application packet be mailed to them by contacting Dual Enrollment Programs, 330-672-3743.
+- Students can request that the application packet be mailed to them by contacting Dual Enrollment Programs at 330-672-3743.

-- Students can pick up the application by visiting the Dual Enrollment Programs office, 217 Schwartz Center during open office hours.
-Office hours are Monday –Friday, 8:30 a.m. to 5:00 p.m.
+- Students can pick up the application by visiting the Dual Enrollment Programs office in the Schwartz Center, room 207, during open office hours Monday thru Friday, 8:30 a.m. to 5:00 p.m.

 - Students can ask in the school counselor's office to see if applications are available.